filou56/Elzwelle_Start/README.md

 A Flutter project.

 ## Getting Started
-Open release link and download "app_release.apk"
+Open release link and download "app_release.apk".
 Read one of the following instructions:

 English:  https://www.androidauthority.com/how-to-install-apks-31494/